 The fees, in addition to a $50 restoration fee, are below:

 - Subsequent lapses: $150

-If you are leaving the state for good or are no longer driving, you will need to return your license plates to the state.
+If you are leaving the state for good or no longer driving, you must return your license plates to the state.

 What are the requirements for returning your plates to DMV?